JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 Moreover, we can construct such a tree so that no infinite path through the tree is described by an algorithm, even though the sequences that comprise the tree are described by an algorithm.
-In this sense, the path represents actual infinity.
+In this sense, Weak Kőnig's lemma calls forth actual infinity out of potential infinity.

 The partial realization of Hilbert's program is: